 The body has a natural system to remove these reactive O2 species.
 These systems metabolize and scavenge for reactive oxygen species, in a controlled and precise fashion.

 The system that removes these toxic reactive oxygen species includes a host of enzymes including four enzymes

-- is a 80 kDa protein that is composed of four identical subunits.
+- Glutathione peroxidase (GPX)- GPX detoxifies peroxides with glutathione acting as an electron donor in the reduction reaction, producing glutathione disulfide as an end product.
+GPX is a 80 kDa protein that is composed of four identical subunits.
 It is expressed throughout the entire body, individual isoforms are present in specific tissues.
 When the body is in a state of excess oxidative stress the expression of this enzyme is induced.
-Abnormal expression has been associated with a wide variety of pathologies, including hepatitis,7 HIV,8 and a wide variety of cancers, including skin,9 kidney,10 bowel,11 and breast.12
+Abnormal expression has been associated with a wide variety of pathologies, including hepatitis,6 HIV,7 and a wide variety of cancers, including skin,8 kidney,9 bowel,10 and breast.11

 - Glutathione reductase (GR)- catalyzes reduction of glutathione disulfide is by requires NADPH producing two glutathione molecules as an end product.
-GR is a member of the flavoprotein disulfide oxidoreductase family and exists as a dimer.3 Expression of GR is upregulated during periods of increased oxidative stress, to prepare for reactive oxygen species removal.
+GR is a member of the flavoprotein disulfide oxidoreductase family and exists as a dimer.4 Expression of GR is upregulated during periods of increased oxidative stress, to prepare for reactive oxygen species removal.
 The level at which regulation takes place is at the transcriptional level as well as at the post-translational level.
 Down regulation of GR production and activity are thought to be associated with cancer and aging.12

 - Catalase- is involved in detoxification of reactive oxygen species.